CaterinaNavarro/excel-data-extractor/README.md

     Assert.NotEmpty(excelDataSheet);
 }
 ```
-More examples on the testing project.
+More examples on the test project.

 ## Exceptions